• About

 Explain the Consequences

-One of the biggest concerns you can convey to your teen about drinking is the serious consequences – legally, emotionally, and financially – that drinking and driving under the influence of alcohol or drugs (DUI) can have on her future.
+One of the biggest concerns you can convey to your teen about drinking are the serious consequences – legally, emotionally and financially – that drinking and driving under the influence of alcohol or drugs (DUI) can have on her future.

 “Adults are not legally considered to be driving under the influence in Florida until their blood alcohol concentration reaches .08 percent.
 If you’re under 21, you don’t have that luxury.
 You’ll blow over at .02 percent – the legal limit for underage drivers — and you can be charged with a DUI.” ~David Katz